Nationalism & Ethnic Conflict

 - I expect that you’ll meet with me to discuss possible topics, sources, etc. I expect you to use a range of sources, at least 15 and preferably more: journal articles, books, and if available, good web sources.

-- In class on 12/5 or 12/12 you will be expected to make a brief presentation on your research project, tying it into the themes of the semester and leading a discussion on it.
+- In class on 12/3 or 12/10 you will be expected to make a 15 minute presentation on your research project, tying it into the themes of the semester and leading a discussion on it.

-- Final paper is due during finals week, on Thursday 12/21 by 1pm.
-I will be handing out in class a detailed description of these written assignments.
+- Final paper is due during finals week, on Friday 5/14 by 7pm.

 - Guide to Researching a paper, from Cornell Univ. library